 Then in 1861, the Civil War started, and Jackson led troops to battle for the Confederacy.
 He got his nickname at the Battle of Bull Run in Virginia.
 During the gunfire and confusion of the battle, Confederate Gen. Barnard E. Bee said, "There is Jackson standing like a stone wall."
 The soldiers under his command came to admire his stubborn courage and started calling him "Stonewall" Jackson.
-As General, he fought in many battles, until he was wounded by friendly fire at the Battle of Chancellorsville in Virginia in 1863 and died 8 days later from pneumonia.
+As a general, he fought in many battles, until he was wounded by friendly fire at the Battle of Chancellorsville in Virginia in 1863 and died 8 days later from pneumonia.

-With U.S. Gen. George B. McClellan advancing on Richmond with 100,000 soldiers, Jackson had orders to cause a strategic distraction in the Shenandoah Valley.
+With US Gen. George B. McClellan advancing on Richmond with 100,000 soldiers, Jackson had orders to cause a strategic distraction in the Shenandoah Valley.
 Using aggressive tactics and knowledge of the Valley's terrain, Jackson fought and beat several Federal commanders up and down the Valley from late March to early June.
 The Federals' retreat from Shenandoah Valley let Jackson's army join Gen. Robert E. Lee's besieged army near the Confederate capital at Richmond.

 Peninsula to Maryland

 Jackson often played the role of the audacious "hammer" of the army of Northern Virginia, taking quick and assertive offensive action.
 His roles in the Northern Virginia Campaign of August 1862, however, were an interesting blend of hammer (offensive) and anvil (defensive).
-Sent north to disrupt John Pope's oppressive treatment of the people of Northern Virginia, Jackson successfully executed a sweeping flanking maneuver that placed his command in the rear of Pope's Army of Virginia.
-From this position he successfully captured the Union Army depot and all of the supplies at Manassas Junction before taking up a defensive position and effectively inviting Pope to assault him.
+Sent north to disrupt US Gen. John Pope's oppressive treatment of the people of Northern Virginia, Jackson successfully executed a sweeping flanking maneuver that placed his command in the rear of Pope's Army of Virginia.
+From this position he successfully captured the Federal army depot and all of the supplies at Manassas Junction before taking up a defensive position and effectively inviting Pope to assault him.